Hamptooon/qr-code-component/README.md

 - 💻 Using semantic layout to improve on-page SEO optimization
 - 📐 Using **CSS Flexbox** to create responsive layouts
 - 🎨 Using **SCSS** to structure and improve code
+- 📱 Development in **mobile-first approach** to optimize for mobile devices with further adaptation for large screens

 ## 🙋‍♂️ Author